 Summer (June 1, 2018 - September 30, 2018):

 Total funds available: $10,000

-You can request up to 60 per cent of your approved funding before the project starts, based on the projected budget provided with your approved application.
-If you use this “seed funding” before the project starts, you may request the release of additional funds, provided that you include an interim expense report with your request.
+You can request up to 60% of your approved funding before the project starts, based on the projected budget provided with your approved application.

 To receive all of your allotted funds, you must submit your SIF Post-Initiative Report within one month of your project conclusion.
-This report will outline the actual funds used, and must include all documentation of expenses being reimbursed by SIF (receipts, invoices, charges, bills, etc.).
-Only expenses with corresponding original receipts will be eligible for reimbursement.
+This report will outline the actual funds used, and must include all documentation of expenses being reimbursed by SIF (itemized receipts, invoices, charges, bills, etc.).
+Only expenses with corresponding original itemized receipts will be eligible for reimbursement.

 After the post-initiative expense report is received, the balance of funds will be released.
 This will take a minimum of 35 days.